 To begin, let’s get on the same page regarding what physicians toss and what they read.

 What Gets Tossed: Letters that appear to have no clinical relevance, bury key ideas, or come across as a self-serving sales pitch.

-What They Read: Problem-solving information (about their problem, not yours).
+What Gets Read: Problem-solving information (about their problem, not yours).
 However, the information needs to be easy to scan and clinically relevant.

 Like most busy people, one part of a physician’s brain constantly scans the environment for solutions to everyday problems.
-This creates an opportunity to get their attention.
+As a result, clinical problems are the key to getting attention.
 So if you can find a way to make your problem-solution instantly evident, your letters will get read.
 It’s that simple.

 How Long Should A Letter To Physicians Be?
 The “Shorter is Better” Myth

-Marketing experts who recommend the “keep it short or it won’t get read” philosophy are correct in one sense; when your message is not relevant, the reader will quickly give up.
-That’s why I like to restate the “keep it short” principle as follows: Your reader will give you an instant to start building a compelling problem-solving case, so make sure you use that moment well.
-To do that, we follow a time-tested method – The Results Formula (described below) – to help us determine what to say and how to say it so that every marketing letter gets predictable – and profitable – results.
+To sum up our discussion of letter length, let’s restate the “keep it short or it won’t get read” philosophy: If key ideas are buried in your text, the reader will quickly give up.
+Therefore, you have an instant to start building a compelling problem-solving case, so make sure you use that moment well.
+To do that, follow a time-tested method – The Results Formula (described in a section below) – to help determine what to say and how to say it for optimal response rates.